Tom Finney

-Sir Thomas Finney (5 April 1922 – 14 February 2014) was an English international footballer who played from 1946 to 1960 as a centre forward for Preston North End and England.
+Sir Thomas Finney (5 April 1922 – 14 February 2014) was an English international footballer who played from 1946 to 1960 as an outside left for Preston North End and England.
 He is widely acknowledged to have been one of England's greatest ever players.
 He was noted for his loyalty to Preston, for whom he made 433 Football League and 39 FA Cup appearances, scoring a total of 210 goals.
 He played for England 76 times, scoring 30 goals.

 Early life

 Finney was born on 5 April 1922 at his parents' home on St Michael's Road, Preston, Lancashire, a few hundred yards from Deepdale stadium, the home of Preston North End.
 His parents were Maggie (née Mitchell) and Alf Finney.
 He had an elder brother called Joe and four sisters called Madge, Peggy, Doris and Edith.
 Alf was a clerical worker in local government who sometimes found himself unemployed on account of the changing economic climate.
 When Tom was very young, the family moved to Daisy Lane in the Holme Slack area of Preston.
 They were struck by tragedy in 1927 when Maggie was suddenly taken ill and died, aged 32.
 Alf managed to keep the family together with the help of relations and neighbours.

 Inspired by his father, who was a keen football fan, Finney played the game from a very early age both at school and in the fields near his home.
 His ambition was always to become a professional footballer but he was somewhat frail and sickly in his youth and stood only 4 ft 9 in when he left school in 1936 at the age of fourteen.
 He became an apprentice for a local plumbing company called Pilkington's.

 The following year, Finney saw an advert placed by Preston North End in the local newspaper for junior players aged fourteen to eighteen.
 He asked his father to help him get a trial.
 His father met Preston trainer Will Scott and it was arranged.
 Finney had an outstanding match in the trial and was immediately offered a contract at the wage of £2 10s a week.
 He went home to get his father's approval but Alf Finney refused, insisting that he must first complete his apprenticeship before signing professional terms.
 Preston were nevertheless happy with this and Finney joined them as an amateur, doing his training in the evenings after work and eligible to play for the club's junior teams.

 Largely inspired by Bill Shankly, who was a first team regular, and helped by Scott, Finney worked hard in training and began to enhance his skills and technique.
 He later described Shankly as his "football mentor".
 Finney soon won a place in Preston's youth team, known as the B team, which won four trophies while he played for them.
 Although he was satisfied with plumbing as a full-time career, he set himself the goal of becoming a professional footballer and playing for the club's first team.